Kajlid/book_recommendation_engine/README.md

-# book_recommendation_engine
+# Book Recommendation Engine

-This is a book-recommendation-engine that
+This is a book-recommendation-engine that gives personalized book recommendations given previously read books.
+This engine is built upon data scraped from Goodreads.

+## Prerequisites
+To execute this search engine you will need to download Docker, Maven and Elasticssearch.

+## Running the program
 Start docker with:

 ```sh